 The Marin Household Hazardous Waste facility cannot accept treated wood waste (TWW) from residential or commercial generators.
 Please, do not bring TWW to the facility, and please do not instruct your customers to do so either.
 If you must remove any TWW, read the DTSC factsheet to avoid any penalties and get a disposal estimate from an approved hazardous waste hauler.
-To find more information related to the topic, visit the DTSC website
+To find more information related to the topic, visit the DTSC website.

 Treated wood is wood that has gone through a treatment process with chemical preservatives to protect it against pests and environmental conditions.
 Typically, treated wood is used in exterior applications where ground or water contact is likely.